 - Strips of cooked chicken, beef, or pork (a great use of leftovers)

-1 Heat up the cast iron frying pan on medium high heat.
+1 Heat the pan, prep the ingredients: Heat up the cast iron frying pan on medium high heat.
 While the pan is heating, prepare your ingredients.
 Cut some slices of cheese.
 Get the salsa out of the fridge.
 Thinly slice as many slices of apple as you want tacos.
 (3 tacos, 3 apple slices).
 Cut, remove seed, slice, and remove from skin the avocado slices you want.
 Slice some lettuce and any leftover meat you want to add in.

-3 Add slices of cheese to one side of the tortilla.
+3 Add cheese: Add slices of cheese to one side of the tortilla.
 Make sure to allow room for the cheese to melt and not spread all over the pan.

-5 You are basically done with the cheese tacos.
+5 Remove from pan, add extras: You are basically done with the cheese tacos.
 Now all you have left to do is assembly.
 Open up each taco and add the ingredients you want.
 A slice of avocado, a slice of apple, a piece of chicken, a little bit of lettuce.
 Don't over do it or you won't be able to hold the taco and get it in your mouth. :-)

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Cheese Tacos on Simply Recipes.
 Thank you!Print